junyoung-sim/tinyrv1/README.md

 ## Verification

-For the five-stage pipelined TinyRV1 processor, it is critical to test proper bypassing between all stages, memory load latency stalling, and squashing to prevent RAW and control flow hazards.
-Thus, test cases for each TinyRV1 instruction focus on all bypass paths between all possible pair of instructions; LW stalling for all possible instructions; and critical cases of jumping and branching (not-taken speculation).
+For the five-stage pipelined TinyRV1 processor, it is critical to test proper bypassing between all stages, memory load latency stalling, and squashing to prevent RAW (read-after-write) and control flow hazards.
+Thus, test cases for each TinyRV1 instruction focus on verifying all bypass paths between all possible pairs of instructions; LW stalling for all possible instructions; and critical cases of jumping and branching (not-taken speculation).

 Use the following steps to build and run tests: